Auckland sweet shop owners charged with human trafficking

-An Auckland couple have been charged with human trafficking, exploitation and other immigration-related offences.
+An Auckland couple has been charged with human trafficking, exploitation and other immigration-related offences.

 Mohammed Atiqul Islam and Nafisa Ahmed's are due to appear in the Auckland District Court.